"What's

 the Golden Number,

-also called Phi.
+also called Golden Ratio or Phi.

 Golden Number property: ( +